zenoss/inspector/README.md

 Inspection results will be printed to stdout, and complete logs will be compressed and stored in a dated file that looks like ```inspected-2015-10-09T12-48-47.054684.tar.gz```.
-If inspector detects any problems with your inspection, it will inform you at runtime.
+If inspector detects any problems during your inspection, it will inform you at runtime.

 ```
 Collecting...